Crochet: Materials

-Basic materials required for crochet are a hook and some type of material that will be crocheted, most commonly yarn or thread.
+The basic materials required for crocheting are a hook, scissors (to cut yarn), and some type of material that will be crocheted, the most commonly used are yarn or thread.
+Alternatively, some people choose to crochet with their hands, especially for large yarns.
 Yarn, one of the most commonly used materials for crocheting, has varying weights which need to be taken into consideration when following patterns.
-Acrylic can also be used when crocheting, as it is synthetic and an alternative for wool.
+The weight of the yarn can affect not only the look of the product but also the feeling.
+Acrylic can also be used when crocheting, as it is synthetic and an alternative to wool.
 Additional tools are convenient for making related accessories.
 Examples of such tools include cardboard cutouts, which can be used to make tassels, fringe, and many other items; a pom-pom circle, used to make pom-poms; a tape measure and a gauge measure, both used for measuring crocheted work and counting stitches; a row counter; and occasionally plastic rings, which are used for special projects.
 In recent years, yarn selections have moved beyond synthetic and plant and animal-based fibers to include bamboo, qiviut, hemp, and banana stalks, to name a few.
-Many advanced crocheters have also incorporated recycled materials into their work in an effort to "go green" and experiment with new textures by using items such as plastic bags, old t-shirts or sheets, VCR or Cassette tape, and ribbon.
+Many advanced crocheters have also incorporated recycled materials into their work in an effort to "go green" and experiment with new textures by using items such as plastic bags, old T-shirts or sheets, VCR or cassette tape, and ribbon.